 In the hearing aid industry, spending more money doesn’t always bring better quality.
 In a case study by the Better Hearing Institute, direct-to-consumer (i.e., mail-order or direct-mail) hearing aids are just as beneficial as traditional, more expensive hearing aids.
 Moreover, the direct-to-consumer buyer enjoys an 80% cost savings with mail-order hearing aids on average.

 *Data in table sourced from: Kochkin, S. A comparison of consumer satisfaction, subjective benefit, and quality of life changes associated with traditional and direct-mail hearing aid use.
 Hearing Review.
 2014;21(1):16-26.

 We also offer advanced technologies that prioritize voices and higher frequencies.
-This makes affordable hearing aids more effective for those who fall into the mild-to-moderately-severe range of the hearing loss spectrum.
+This makes our affordable hearing aid line more effective for those who fall into the mild to moderately-severe range of the hearing loss spectrum.